 Deviations from existing plans and structures once in the response phase As the region transitioned into more formal response structures and processes in the early stages of COVID-19, a trend began to emerge that continues to complicate elements of the region's response.
 A number of the plans that had been developed and tested, prior to COVID-19, were not being followed in the response environment.
 While this occurred, to some degree, at all levels, the deviation from existing plans, at the state level, resulted in the most salient consequences for the NCR.
 COVID-19 has been a challenge for all involved, and a large number of plans have required modification to adapt to the ever-changing environment, and the state's plans have not been immune.
 The "vulnerability" element is created when communication on changes to structures, expectations, or roles, is not consistent.
 Additionally, deviations from existing operational structures/hierarchy further complicates communication efficiency, effective information sharing, and standardization.
 This is an area that the NCR believes can be strengthened, at all levels, through the development of after-action reports and sustainable integrated and coordinated planning, training, and exercising opportunities.
-Lack of public health capacity While this vulnerability became quite clear due to COVID-19, it is something that will remain a vulnerability long past this pandemic, if not addressed.
+Lack of public health capacity While this vulnerability became quite clear due to COVID-19, it is something that will likely remain a vulnerability long past this pandemic.
+The legal foundations for public health action have been compromised due in part to politicization at the federal, state, and local levels.
+This further limits the public health sector's ability to implement measures necessary to quickly address and limit the impact of public health emergencies.
 Infectious disease outbreak, epidemic, and pandemic response is heavily dependent upon the capacity and capabilities of the public health system.
 A system that is not equipped to support an extended and fluid response will begin to crack once the demand reaches a certain level.
 While COVID-19 has been a historic event, the potential for future public health led responses is likely to continue to increase.
 Public health capacity and capabilities, including epidemiology, must be robust and resilient enough to support the communities that they serve.
 Without a strong public health structure, the NCR will continue to vulnerable to the consequences of the highest rated threat listed in this report - communicable disease/epidemic.
 Local public health agencies, key stakeholders, and constituents, will continue to advocate for support focused on strengthening their capabilities, expansion of staffing, and adequate and stable funding.